 Co-Chairs: Brenda Mainwaring, Union Pacific Railroad; Marie Guillot, Laura Preng, Preng & Associates

 A year-long institute provides the education, tools and valuable resources to prepare executives to become “Board Ready”.
 The Institute hosts 6 bi-monthly classes, including a weekend retreat.
 The Institute also provides an individual Hogan Assessment, measuring your cognitive abilities and skills, as well as your problem-solving style.

 If you would like to be considered to serve on a corporate or private board and be included in our initiative, Women On Board, please complete our Women On Board Matrix.

 Women’s Health Network of the Texas Medical Center Committee

-Eugenie Kleinerman, M.D., The University of Texas MD Anderson Cancer Center
+Co-Chairs: Genie Kleinerman, MD, UT MD Anderson Cancer Center

-The chapters host content-rich luncheons, providing opportunities for women to build valuable business relationships and enhance their leadership skills.
+Our regional chapters host content-rich luncheons, providing opportunities for women to build valuable business relationships, professional development and enhance their leadership skills.

 Co-Chairs: Jennifer Briscoe, The Hiring Source; Maria Martinez, Murphy Oil